-Participants are eligible to receive grants of RSUs, entitling the holder to receive one Share for each RSU, subject to restrictions as the Board may, in its sole discretion, establish in the applicable award agreement.
+Executives and certain key employees are eligible to receive grants of RSUs, entitling the holder to receive one Share for each RSU, subject to restrictions as the Board may, in its sole discretion, establish in the applicable award agreement.
 The Board believes the granting of RSUs creates long-term incentive, a sense of ownership and an alignment of the recipients' interests with those of the Shareholders.
-The granting of RSUs is intended to reward those Participants who are responsible for the management and growth of the Corporation and to encourage such Participants to develop a long-term vision for the Corporation to operate in a manner to maximize Shareholder value.
-By using vesting periods for RSUs in addition to other restrictions, this compensation element is also designed to support long term retention of valuable Participants as well as provide an incentive for the achievement of specific milestones, if applicable.
+The granting of RSUs is intended to reward those Executives and certain key employees who are responsible for the management and growth of the Corporation and to encourage such Executives and certain key employees to develop a long-term vision for the Corporation to operate in a manner to maximize Shareholder value.
+By using vesting periods for RSUs in addition to other restrictions, this compensation element is also designed to support long term retention of valuable Executives and certain key employees as well as provide an incentive for the achievement of specific milestones, if applicable.